lauramarsh/fabflix/README.md

 Yes.
 Both are verified and accessible.

 ### Explain how connection pooling works with two backend SQL (in your code)?
 In our code, connection pooling works by sending requests on our site to one of 2 different identical master/slave instances.
 Within the context.xml file, resources that connect to the mysql databases on these different instances are defined.
+Using sticky sessions, we are able to send data to one of these instances per session.

 ### How read/write requests were routed?
 Read requests are routed to either of the Master/Slave instances our site is running on.
-Write requests are sent only to the Master database, which is defined in context.xml as "MasterDB"
+Write requests are sent only to the Master database, which is defined in context.xml as "MasterDb".
+Using sticky sessions, all read requests requested per session will be sent to one of the Master/Slave instances and retrieved using their corresponding localhost's mysql database version of moviedb, defined in context.xml as "MovieDb".

 ## Task 3

 ### Have you uploaded the log files to Github?
 Where is it located?
+The log files are located within the main cs122b-spring18-team-69 repository.
+They can be found here:

 ### Have you uploaded the HTML file (with all sections including analysis, written up) to Github?
 Where is it located?
+The jmeter results html file is located within our project's WebContent and is titled "jmeter_report.html".
+It can be found here: cs122b-spring18-team-69/project1/WebContent/jmeter_report.html

 ### Have you uploaded the script  to Github?
 Where is it located?
+The script is located within the main cs122b-spring18-team-69 repository.
+It can be found here:

 ### Have you uploaded the WAR file and README  to Github?
 Where is it located?
+The README file is located within the main cs122b-spring18-team-69 repository.
+It can be found here: cs122b-spring18-team-69/README.md
+The war file is located within the main cs122b-spring18-team-69 repository.
+It can be found here: